evmos/docs/docs/develop/build-a-dApp/build-smart-contracts/build-smart-contracts.md

 Evmos allows developers to use previously unavailable functionality in smart contracts, like staking and governance operations.
 This will allow more complex smart contracts to be built on Evmos and further improves the interoperability between Cosmos and Ethereum.
-It also is a key feature to achieve Evmos' vision of being the definitive dApp chain, where any dApp can be deployed once and users are able to interact with a wide range of different blockchains natively.
+It also is a key feature to achieve Evmos' vision of being the definitive dApp chain, where any dApp can be deployed once and users can interact with a wide range of different blockchains natively.

-To enable the described funtionalities, Evmos introduces socalled *stateful* precompiled smart contracts, which have the capability to perform a state transition, as opposed to those offered by the standard Go-Ethereum implementation, that can only read state information.
+To enable the described functionalities, Evmos introduces so-called *stateful* precompiled smart contracts, which can perform a state transition, as opposed to those offered by the standard Go-Ethereum implementation, which can only read state information.
-This is necessary, because an operation like e.g. staking tokens will ultimately change the chain state.
+This is necessary because an operation like e.g. staking tokens will ultimately change the chain state.

 View a list of available evm extensions [here](evm_extensions.md).